jacksonbenete/chainmail-houserules/README.md

 The use of 2d10 is a personal choice that only works well in the said setting.
 There is not much Plate Mail around, the AC normally ranges from 9 to 5.

 ```
-The 2d10 draws a triangular probability distribution, meaning that it increases the chance to hit AC from 9 to 7 comparing with a d20, for AC 6 and 5 it is slightly difficult, and AC 2 is close to impossible.
+The 2d10 draws a triangular probability distribution,
+meaning that it increases the chance to hit AC from 9 to 7 comparing with a d20;
+for AC 6 and 5 it is slightly difficult, and AC 2 is close to impossible.
 Which doesn't affect the said setting where no one will be using AC 2.

-Even if someone is using Plate+Shield, it would give AC 3, as the Shield purpose is to Save character from death and doesn't mod AC.
+Even if someone is using Plate+Shield, it would give AC 3.
+The Shield purpose is to Save character from death and doesn't mod AC.
 ```

 A Shield would break when a character suffers a fatal blow.